ibrunotome/docker-laravel-appengine/README.md

 ## How to use it locally

-- You need to have docker installed.
+- You need to have docker and docker-compose installed.
-- Put docker-compose.yml file on the root of your laravel project.
+- Put the files of this repo in the root of your laravel project.
+- Configure your .env to point to the docker-compose services (like `pgsql` for db host, or `redis-cache` for redis host)
 - Run ```docker-compose run app bash -c "composer update"```
 - Run ```docker-compose run app bash -c "php artisan migrate:fresh --seed"```
 - Run ```docker-compose up -d```